How does bamboo grow?

 It takes bamboo about three full years, in the ground, before the mother plants really take off and start producing multiple shoots providing a bamboo grove appearance.
 Here are the typical results under normal growing conditions: From a 3 gallon size Phyllostachys species you should have a couple of new shoots the first spring.
 Then next spring those canes are capable of producing a couple more canes each.
 By the third year, the effects of compounding growth really become evident when all those canes produce more growth.
 It gets quite impressive after about three full years because the new culms (canes) that emerge each Spring will be larger and taller than the last year’s growth.

-First 3 years of bamboo growth
+First three years of growth

 The mother plant (regardless what size that you begin with) is finished growing in diameter and height, but the rhizome will grow outward underground.
 Bamboo is a (grass) colony plant and most of the bamboo grove will be underground.
 Each Spring, the new culms will begin to emerge larger in height and diameter than the previous Spring’s growth, until the mature size of that species is reached after several years.